Ugo-Obiako/reading-notes/code 201 notes/code201-note3.md

 #### 6. Give an example of when a Loop is useful in JavaScript.

-A loop can be used for performing repititive tasks as long as a certain condition remains valid.
+A loop can be used for performing repetitive tasks as long as a certain condition remains valid.
 The loop stops when the condition is no longer valid.

 # Things I want to know more about: